richelbilderbeek/awk_course/docs/morning_session/what_is_awk.md

     - to understand what AWK is
     - to understand the difference between AWK and Awk and `awk`

-Read:
+*Scan* (i.e. get an idea of its content, **not** read in detail) the page:

 - [The Wikipedia 'AWK' page](https://en.wikipedia.org/wiki/AWK)

-Which of these statements is true?
+Search the page to determine which of these statements below is true, and why they are true/false:

 - (1) AWK is a programming language
 - (2) AWK is an interpreted programming language